 - Problems That Can Arise From Medication Errors

-- Claims Time Limits For Medical Negligence
+- Time Limits For Prescription Error Medical Negligence Claims

 When you visit a doctor, they might only have a 10-minute appointment to try and work out why you’re ill.
 As a result, your first appointment might be followed up by further tests or consultations.
 At some point, though, the doctor is likely to come to a determination and may prescribe medication to try and cure or manage your symptoms.
 Whilst this isn’t usually problematic, doctors or pharmacists can make mistakes that could result in suffering.
 Some of the more common prescription errors that doctors could make include: